Fishbro001/100-days-of-code/log.md

 **Progress**: Worked on a prototype website, one day, and the other day tried to get ::before or ::after working on css and couldn't.

 **Thoughts**: Frustrated

+### Day 7: April 7th, Monday

+**Progress**: Worked on a prototype website.
+Was having difficulty not realising I needed to add display:inline-block property

+**Thoughts**: I feel like I made good amount of progress and managed to digest all the learning material.

+**Links to work material**
+1. Can find the prototype website on works\day7